tim-gameplan/geo-graph/README.md

 - **Customizable terrain grid** - Adjustable hex grid density (coarse, default, fine)
 - **Efficient slicing** - Export only the subgraph reachable within a specified time
 - **Multiple export formats** - GraphML for analysis, Valhalla tiles for routing
+- **OSM attribute preservation** - Retain OSM tags like highway type, names, and surface in the graph
 - **Benchmarking tools** - Memory and performance profiling for different AOI sizes
 - **Docker-based development** - Easy setup with PostgreSQL, PostGIS, and pgAdmin